goatcorp/faq/mobile_otp.md

 ### 3. Entering the XIVLauncher IP
 To connect the app to your PC, you first need to find your PC's **local** IP address.
 To do this, we recommend this [high-quality article by American lifestyle online media-outlet "Lifehacker"](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108).

-On the XIVLauncher app settings page, tap "Set XIVLauncher IP" and enter the IP address you determined earlier.
+On the XL Authenticator app settings page, tap "Set XIVLauncher IP" and enter the IP address you determined earlier.

 ### 4. Enabling the OTP app feature in XIVLauncher
 In XIVLauncher, click the settings "gear" icon on the main screen.
 If you have Auto-Login enabled, you will have to hold shift while starting to get back to the XIVLauncher main screen.